- Worcester – The Faithful City

 Parliamentary casualties numbered in the low hundreds.

 This section provides details of a straightforward alternative route to the one that starts the Monarch’s Way.
 It offers a wider coverage of the important locations and follows the timeline of the battle.

-- The walk starts at Powick Bridge, as does the Monarch’s Way, follow the River Teme to the confluence with the Severn, the large loop can be omitted
+- The walk starts at Powick Bridge, as does the Monarch’s Way, follow the River Teme to the confluence with the Severn, the large, near circular, loop taken by the Teme can be omitted

 - At the confluence, follow the Severn onto Worcester, still on the Monarch’s Way.

 - The Monarch’s Way crosses the river at Diglis Bridge.
 This walk, however, ignores the bridge and stays on the west bank of the river.

 - Cross the River via Worcester Bridge, near where the bridge was at the time of the battle.